-Studies have shown that socially meaningful sounds are able to physically change your ear in order to improve its sensitivity, and as a result, improve your hearing.
-You can listen to these sounds to stimulate your auditory system so that your ability to hear naturally is improved.
+Studies have shown that socially meaningful sounds are able to physically change your ear in order to improve its sensitivity.
+As a result, this improves your hearing.
+You can listen to these sounds to stimulate your auditory system and improve your ability to hear naturally.

-The sounds can exercise the two minuscule muscles in your ear that have active roles in how you are able to hear.
-If the muscles lose their tone and become inflexible, your ear will be unable to distinguish between certain sound frequencies, which means that the sounds will not reach your inner ear.
+Sounds can exercise the minuscule muscles in your ear.
+These have active roles in how you are able to hear.
+If the muscles lose their tone and become inflexible, your ear will be unable to distinguish between certain sound frequencies.
+This means that the sounds will not reach your inner ear.

 The inability to listen, or actively distinguishing and focusing on the sounds that you hear, can make it difficult to be surrounded by noise and participate in a conversation.
 It is also an indication that you may suffer from complications related to auditory processing.
 Exposing yourself to socially meaningful sounds may help develop stronger neural connections between your right ear and the left side of your brain, which control your language and auditory processes.

-Researchers at Georgia State University used green treefrogs to examine how hearing socially meaningful sounds are able to alter the structure of the ear, giving it the enhanced ability to recognize those sounds.
-The green treefrogs were used because of their simple social system in which there are no more than two vocal calls.
-The researchers observed the manner in which the animals were able to hear socially meaningful sounds after being exposed to the sounds for a prolonged period of time.
-It was compared to how the animals responded to sounds while in social isolation and being random sounds.
+Researchers at Georgia State University used green tree frogs to examine how hearing socially meaningful sounds are able to alter the structure of the ear, giving it the enhanced ability to recognize those sounds.
+The green tree frogs were used because of their simple social system in which there are no more than two vocal calls.
+The researchers observed the manner in which the animals heard socially meaningful sounds after being exposed to them for a prolonged period of time.
+They compared that to how the animals responded to sounds while in social isolation or to random sounds.

-Whether or not your hearing loss has made the use of a hearing aid necessary, you can set aside time to engage in active listening to not only socially meaningful sounds but other sounds, such as music, so you are better able to detect and identify certain sounds.
-It may take practice for you to learn how to isolate the sounds that you want to hear when your background noises consist of loud conversations, traffic or the sound of machinery.
-However, doing so will help your brain become more effective at processing sounds.
+Whether or not you use a hearing aid, you can set aside time to engage in active listening to not only socially meaningful sounds but other sounds, such as music.
+This will help you better detect and identify certain sounds.
+It may take practice for you to learn how to isolate the sounds that you want to hear.
+You also need to practice when there is background noise present such as loud conversations, traffic, or the sound of machinery.
+Doing so will help your brain become more effective in processing sounds.